 Due to its huge 34-inch size, the 2560×1080 UWHD resolution provides you with only 81 PPI (Pixels Per Inch).
-Consequently, individual pixels become easily distinguishable from a close distance which makes tiny items such as text smudgy and blurry.
+Consequently, individual pixels become easily distinguishable at a close distance, which makes tiny items such as text smudgy and blurry.

 This is why most people avoid monitors with a low pixel density.
-In video games, however, this isn’t an issue, especially if you’re sitting a bit further from the screen which you’ll certainly need to do since the monitor is quite big.
+In video games, however, this isn’t an issue, especially if you’re sitting a bit further from the screen, which you’ll undoubtedly need to do since the monitor is quite large.

-In short, if you intended on mainly playing PC and/or console games, watching movies, and web-surfing, the LG 34WK650 monitor is a great bang for the money.
+In short, if you intended on mainly playing PC and/or console games, watching movies, and web surfing, the LG 34WK650 monitor is worth considering.

-In case you also do a lot of reading and typing, consider the smaller 29-inch version instead – the LG 29WK600 which offers the identical specs as the 34WK650, but since it’s smaller, it has a higher pixel density and therefore a much clearer and sharper image.
+In case you also do a lot of reading and typing, consider the smaller 29-inch version instead – the LG 29WK600; it offers the identical specs as the 34WK650, but since it’s smaller, it has a higher pixel density and therefore a much clearer and sharper image.
 Plus, it’s cheaper!

-Furthermore, the monitor offers the HDR10 support which can make the image quality of HDR10-compatible content more lifelike by increasing its brightness, contrast, and color range.
+Further, the monitor offers HDR10 support, which can make the image quality of HDR10-compatible content more lifelike by increasing its brightness, contrast, and color range.

-Alas, the HDR support of the LG 34WK650 is software-enabled only or as some would refer to it – pseudo-HDR.
+Alas, the HDR support of the LG 34WK650 is software-enabled only or as some would refer to it – fake HDR.

 So, what does it mean?